2018 NFL Season Preview: Houston Texans

 What to Expect

 Assuming Deshaun Watson is back healthy, this offense can be dangerous.
 Seeing how he was injured last year during practice, I don't see him holding back when it comes to scrambling when the play breaks down.
-Their are three running backs who can make an impact on this team.
-Lamar Miller's success will depend on a consistent offensive line, Alfred Blue will always come in and give it his all, and D'Onta Foreman can be a bruiser on the goal line and late in games.
+There are three running backs who can make an impact on this team.
+Lamar Miller's success will depend on a consistent offensive line; Alfred Blue will always come in and give it his all; and D'Onta Foreman can be a bruiser on the goal line and late in games.

 Given the level of defensive talent Jacksonville has, I don't see Houston reclaiming the AFC South crown just yet, but they do have an outside shot of taking a wildcard spot.